 Carbon capture, use, and storage (CCUS) will be essential to reduce global emissions of carbon dioxide from industrial processes.
 Three projects in northern Europe – Northern Lights, Northern Endurance, and Acorn aim to capture over 30 million tonnes per year with more developments to follow.
 Analysts predict CO2 storage capacity of as much as 170 million tonnes per annum to be developed in the next five years alone.

 There is broad consensus that there is an abundance of geological storage in the form of depleted oil and gas fields and saline aquifers.
 However, reliable geophysical data is fundamental in the selection of specific sites for CO2 storage, and may not be readily available as saline aquifers are under-explored and lack well-data.

 PGS’ has an extensive global data library comprising modern, broadband 3D GeoStreamer seismic data.
 GeoStreamer data is especially well-suited to reliably determine subsurface properties, even in the absence of well-data.
-These data – combined with PGS expertise in characterizing the subsurface – can be used to minimize uncertainty and failure risk when selecting CO2 storage sites.
+Combined with PGS expertise in characterizing the subsurface, these data can help minimize uncertainty and reduce risk when selecting CO2 storage sites.